RashmiJK/simple_github_search/presentation/2-ACR.md

 # Azure Container Registry (ACR)

 Azure Container Registry (ACR) is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 It allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
+Managed service refers to a cloud offering where Microsoft handles the operational aspects of the service for you like provisioning, maintenance, scaling, updates, and security patches.

 ## Key Features